nubot-nudt/gazebo_visual/README.md

 You can edit global_config to change simulation parameters such as the number of robots

 ## To run nubot_ws
+**Note: Please remember to set the SIMULATION flag first!** About how to set this flag, please refer to the documentation of nubot_ws.

 ` $ ./src/cyan_spawn_model.sh`
 or
 ` $ ./src/magenta_spawn_model.sh`